pvnovarese/freestyle_demo/README.md

 * no HEALTHCHECK instruction (this doesn't often result in a STOP but many policies will WARN)

 There are "good" settings in the Dockerfile that you can replace the "bad" section with.
 The idea here is that you run the image through with the bad settings, observe the failure and the feedback in the Anchore report, then "fix" the image and rescan.

-Assumptions:
-* you've already got Anchore up and running
-* you already have the Anchore Scanner plugin configured
-* you've already got Jenkins configured to build docker images
-* you have a stored credential with your Docker Hub username/password (or whatever registry you will be pushing your images to)

 For a Freestyle job, you'll need to configure your job as follows: